 Folklore & Mysteries of Kumbhalgarh Fort

 Whatever construction work was carried out during the day, it used to get mysteriously destroyed during the night.
 One night the king got a dream, and the family goddess or Kuldevi told him that he needs to sacrifice a human to go on with the construction of the Fort.
-When king as ready for the sacrifice, he got another dream where the Goddess demanded that the sacrifice should be voluntary.
+When the king was ready for the sacrifice, he got another dream where the Goddess demanded that the sacrifice should be voluntary.
 And not forced upon the person sacrificed.

 King announced this to the public.
 A man named Mer (or Mehar) volunteered to sacrifice but had three conditions.
 He wanted the fort to be named after him and initially, the fort was called Kumbhalmer fort.
 Next, he wanted that after the sacrifice wherever his head falls a temple should be built.
 And wherever his body falls, the palace should be built and that is how the fort was built.

 You can climb the fort, and as with most of the forts, as you keep climbing the view that you get keeps changing.
 In this fort particularly, your view of the wall surrounding the fort gets clearer and you keep getting amazed at the extent of the fort.
 There are two parts of the palace on top of the fort, one meant for men and the other meant for women, both with inner courtyards and domes above them.

 Badal Mahal Palace